 The end of the wood apple box meant the end of the apple box label industry, now considered collector’s items by many people.
 The Washington Apple Commission has a library of more than 750 original apple box labels.
 To view our whole collection, click here.

 Meet the First Trademark

 In the spring of 1961, the first official trademarked logo was unveiled to the Washington state apple growers.
 Proud of the quality apples grown, Washington state growers had for decades been trying to think of ways to better identify their famous product.
 Although many warehouses marketed their own brands, there seemed to be a need for more continuity across the industry.
 For years there was idle talk about a trademark: a symbol which could be used in hundreds of ways, year after year, the kind of recognition device which had proven so successful to many American products.
 Finally, the Apple Commission hired a professional designer to come up with a trademark.
 Intensive research began, part of which involved interviewing people all around the country and asked them what the name “Washington” implied to them.
-More than half responded, “apples, ” so designing the trademark around the apple was obvious choice.
+More than half responded, “apples,” so designing the trademark around the apple was the obvious choice.

-By 1961, the commission employed two dozen people across the country to serve as dealer service ambassadors for Washington State apples.
+By 1961, the Commission employed two dozen people across the country to serve as dealer service ambassadors for Washington State apples.
 Their job was to meet with the buyers and encourage them to purchase extra apples for an upcoming promotion.
 Or they offered bright, eye-catching display materials to produce managers at supermarkets.
-They also sent weekly reports back to the commission, telling about the pulse of their market, what the “competition” was doing and giving marketers an idea of what to expect as far as sales there.
-The commission found that the dealer’s merchandising programs were so successful they remained one of the brightest facets of Washington’s progressive apple industry.
+They also sent weekly reports back to the Commission, telling about the pulse of their market, what the “competition” was doing and giving marketers an idea of what to expect as far as sales there.
+The Commission found that the dealer’s merchandising programs were so successful they remained one of the brightest facets of Washington’s progressive apple industry.
 The advertising and merchandising program averaged $1 million per year around this time.